History of Ukrainian nationality: Zaporozhian Sich

-Zaporozhian Sich, or “Fortress beyond the rapids” was the centre of the Ukrainian Cossacks.
+Zaporozhian Sich, or "Fortress beyond the rapids" was the centre of the Ukrainian Cossacks.
 From there, they organised raids and developed unique institutions of government and culture.
 There was immense diversity among the regiments, which led to the tradition of equality among all Cossacks.
 What made the Ukrainian Cossacks unique from the other Hosts was the democratic nature of their government: each district was garrisoned by a regiment, which in turn elected a leader, called an ataman; the starshyna, high-ranking Cossack officers, would elect a leader to oversee all the districts and regiments, called a hetman.

 From 1600 to 1648, Cossack raids became a thorn in the side of the Polish-Lithuanian Commonwealth as they took up the defence of the Ukrainian Orthodox Church.
 Petro Mohyla cemented this relationship in the wake of Orthodox Church reforms.

 Khmelnytsky Uprising

 In 1648, the Zaporozhian Hetman Bohdan Khmelnytsky began a campaign against the Rzeczpospolita.
-Contrary to the label most historians assign this uprising, it was not “a war of national liberation.”
+Contrary to the label most historians assign this uprising, it was not "a war of national liberation".
 In the course of the struggle, the Cossacks liberated the palatinates of Kiev, Chernihiv, and Bratslav, which would form the territorial basis for the Cossack state, the Hetmanate.
 Red Ruthenia, or Galicia, remained a part of Poland until the Partitions of Poland, at which point it was transferred to the Habsburg Empire.
 This signified a fundamental shift in the goal and tactics of the Cossacks: rather than being a band of mercenaries and outlaws, they were now the protectors of the Ukrainian state, culture, and faith.
 After 1648, three territorial entities constituted the new Cossack state: Slobidska Ukraine, the Hetmanate, and Zaporizhia Sich.

 Mythology

-Some writers have speculated that the Cossacks were related to the Roxolonian Sarmatians, Iron Age inhabitants of the Ukrainian steppes.
-This is very similar to the justification for power used by the Polish szlachta, and gave the Cossacks a geographic and historical element to their identity, in addition to the honour of defending “Slavia Orthodoxa.”
+Some writers have speculated that the Cossacks were related to the Roxolanian Sarmatians, Iron Age inhabitants of the Ukrainian steppes.
+This is very similar to the justification for power used by the Polish szlachta, and gave the Cossacks a geographic and historical element to their identity, in addition to the honour of defending "Slavia Orthodoxa".